Numerical values of system characteristics in the time domain

 .
 You can use similar methods with lsim

-Before you begin, connect the ControlSystems.jl
+Before you start, connect the package ControlSystems.jl

 .